 Children of all ages notice physical differences like skin color.
 A study from the University of Toronto suggests that children as young as six months tend to have a preference for same-race faces and are biased towards those of different races.

-Fortunately, children are never too young to learn about the beauty of humanity, and you can incorporate Black History Month activities for kids to teach them.
+Fortunately, children are never too young to learn about the beauty of humanity, and you can incorporate Black History Month activities for children to teach important concepts.
 Like the ABCs and 123s, social behaviors like empathy and noticing and celebrating differences need to be taught in the early childhood classroom.

 We can support this learning through an anti-bias curriculum, which includes representing diversity through literature, music, materials, and activities and inviting conversations about difference.